Type W121 (4 cylinder / sedan)

 former owner: Marcus Hopkins / Kings Lynn, Norfolk England

-Steve writes, "I have owned the Type 190 Ponton sedan a little under a year now and have just started my restoration so she is not running at the moment (got bits of her all over my cellar).
-I noticed that she is already listed on your site with her original registration of MVG2 and a cream paint job."
+Steve writes, "I have owned the Type 190 Ponton sedan a little under a year now, and just started its restoration — so she is not running at the moment (got bits of her all over my cellar).
+I noticed that she was already listed on your site with her original registration of MVG2 and a cream paint job."

 "The car is now painted in its original grey and has a new registration number of RSJ198.
 Also note the damage to the bumper and the non-standard wing mirrors."